sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-03-landing-page/index.md

 title for **“3.
 Start enjoying!”** and the Block text for: **“Use Biketribe’s messaging system to iron out the details of the rental, and prepare for an exciting experience!”**

+### 3. "featured-items" section

+The next section, featured items, can be used to link directly to items, or in this case, locations where you have or expect to have the most listings.
+By default, the section already contains some locations.
+We will use the pre-set locations for this tutorial.

+We'll only make a few minor changes to the text content:

+- Change the Section Title to: “Find a bike anywhere”.
+- Change the section description to “No matter where you are, we have the right bike for you.”

+There's no need to change the Section call to action or the Section appearance

+Within the Content blocks, you will see there are 6 cities pre-set.
+Within each city’s Content Block open the Block and alter the Block text, and only the Block text.
+Insert the word “bikes”.

 ### 4. Other sections